christianromney/mcp/README.md

 - You need token cost estimation for GPT-style models
 - You want MCP-compliant integration with LLM systems
 - You require both programmatic (CLI) and web-based access
-- Financial precision in cost calculations is important
 - You need a lightweight, stateless service

 # Key indicators against use